JBahulika/AI-Driven-EV-Charging-and-Route-Optimization/README.md

-# 🔋 AI-Driven EV Charging and Route Optimization System
+# 🔋 AI-Driven EV Charging & Route Optimization Dashboard

 ## 🚀 Project Overview
 With the rapid adoption of **Electric Vehicles (EVs)**, challenges such as **charging congestion**, **range anxiety**, and **grid imbalance** are becoming increasingly significant.

-This project is an **AI-powered system** designed to optimize EV infrastructure.
-It predicts energy consumption for specific trips, visualizes real-time demand pressure across India, and uses Reinforcement Learning to dynamically price charging sessions to balance grid load.
+This project is an end-to-end AI ecosystem designed to optimize EV infrastructure.
+It combines predictive machine learning, reinforcement learning, and LLM-driven chat into a single, interactive **Streamlit Dashboard**.
+The system provides intelligent tools for both EV drivers and station operators.

 ---

-## 📅 Milestones
+## 📅 Project Milestones

 ### ✅ WEEK 1: Conceptualization & Data Acquisition
 **Goal:** Define problem statements and acquire raw data.